-Interconnection Agreement Proposed DER interconnections that are also deemed Qualifying Facilities less tha n 40 kW AC under Minnesota Statutes § 216B.164 are eligible to sign the Local Utility's Standard Ag reement for Cogeneration and Small Power Production Facilities.
-Included in this agreement of are payment terms for excess power generated by the proposed DER system the Local Utility may purchase.
-In lieu of the Local Utility's Standard Agreement for Cogeneration and Small Power Production Facilities, the Interconnection Customer may choose to instead sign the Local Utility's Interconn ection Agre ement.
-The Interconnection Customer requests an Interconnection Agreement to be executed in lieu of the Local Utility's Standard Agreement for Cogeneration and ☐ Yes □ No Small Power Production Facilities.

-Disclaimers - Must be completed by Interconnection Customer Initials The Interconnection Customer has opportunities to request a timeline extension during the interconnection process.
-Failure by the Interconnection Customer to meet or request an extension for a timeline outlined in the Interconnection Process could result in a withdrawn queue position and the need to re-apply.
-Proposed DER interconnections to the Local Utility's distribution system submitted under the Fast Track Process may be moved into the Study Process if engineering screens are failed during the Interconnection Application review.

-Application Signature - Must be completed by Interconnection Customer I designate the individual or company listed as my Application Agent agent for the purpose of coordinating with the Area EPS Operators or throughout the interconnection process. n my behalf I hereby certify that, to the best of my knowledge, the information provided in this Application is trand that I have appropriate Site Control in conformance with the Interconnection Process.
+Interconnection Agreement Proposed DER interconnections that are also deemed Qualifying Facilities less than Minnesota Statutes § 216B.164 are eligible to sign the Local Utility's Standard Agr Cogeneration and Small Power Production Facilities.
+Included in this agreement at for excess power generated by the proposed DER system the Local Utility may pure Local Utility's Standard Agreement for Cogeneration and Small Power Production Interconnection Customer may choose to instead sign the Local Utility's Interconnection reement for tre payment chase.
+In lieu Facilities, th terms I of the e The Interconnection Customer requests an Interconnection Agreement to be executed in lieu of the Local Utility's Standard Agreement for Cogeneration and Small Power Production Facilities. □ Yes □No Disclaimers - Must be completed by Interconnection Customer Ini itials The Interconnection Customer has opportunities to request a timeline extension during the interconnection process.
+Failure by the Interconnection Customer to meet or request an extension for a timeline outlined in the Interconnection Proces ss could result in a withdrawn queue position and the need to re-apply.
+Proposed DER interconnections to the Local Utility's distribution system submitted d under the Fast Track Process may be moved into the Study Process if engineering screens are failed during the Interconnection Application review.
+Interconnection may be subject to future charges as approved by Willmar Municiputilities Commission. pal Application Signature - Must be completed by Interconnection C Customer I designate the individual or company listed as my Application Agent to serve as m ıy agent for the purpose of coordinating with the Area EPS Operators on my behalf throughout the interconnection process.
+Ini itials I hereby certify that, to the best of my knowledge, the information provided in thi is Applicatio n is true,

+Applicant Signature:

+\\\Please print clearly or type and return completed along with any additional documentation\\\ and that I have appropriate Site Control in conformance with the Interconnection Process.
 I agree to abide by the Minnesota Interconnection Process (MIP) and will inform the Local Utility if the proposed DER system changes from the details listed in this Interconnection Application.

-Applicant Signature: Date: Please print clearly or type and return completed along with an y additional documentation
+Date: